mnot/I-D/stakeholder-rights/draft.md

 {{RFC2119}}.

-# Identifying Stakeholders
+# Identifying Constituents

-Protocols MUST document relevant primary stakeholders and their interrelationships.
+Protocols MUST document relevant primary constituents and their interrelationships.

 For example, HTML does so using the priority of constituencies in the HTML Design Principles
 {{PRIORITY}}:

 > In case of conflict, consider users over authors over implementors over specifiers over theoretical purity.
 In other words costs or difficulties to the user should be given more weight than costs to authors; which in turn should be given more weight than costs to implementors; which should be given more weight than costs to authors of the spec itself, which should be given more weight than those proposing changes for theoretical reasons alone.
 Of course, it is preferred to make things better for multiple constituencies at once.

-Note how the relative priority of stakeholders is explicit; this is intentional and encouraged.
+Note how the relative priority of constituents is explicit; this is intentional and encouraged.
-Some stakeholders -- especially end users -- can withdraw their support when their rights are not respected, leading to a failed effort.
+Some constituents -- especially end users -- can withdraw their support when their rights are not respected, leading to a failed effort.

-Likewise, the responsibilities of, or expectations upon, stakeholders can vary greatly.
+Likewise, the responsibilities of, or expectations upon, constituents can vary greatly.
 For example, end users of Web browsers cannot be reasonably expected to make informed decisions about security, and therefore design decisions there are biased towards default security.
-When applicable, the expectations upon a stakeholder SHOULD be documented.
+When applicable, the expectations upon a constituent SHOULD be documented.

-Internet protocols MUST prioritize end users higher than any other stakeholders.
+Internet protocols MUST prioritize end users higher than any other constituents.
 We are biased towards the needs of end users because of the IETF's mission {{RFC3935}}:

 > The IETF community wants the Internet to succeed because we believe that the existence of the Internet, and its influence on economics, communication, and education, will help us to build a better human society.

-Extensions to existing protocols MUST document how they interact with the extended protocol's stakeholders.
-If the extended protocol's stakeholders are not yet documented, the extension MAY estimate its impact, in coordination with that protocol's community and the IESG.
+Extensions to existing protocols MUST document how they interact with the extended protocol's constituents.
+If the extended protocol's constituents are not yet documented, the extension MAY estimate its impact, in coordination with that protocol's community and the IESG.

 The burden of this documentation need not be high; if HTML can do it in a paragraph, so can most protocols.
-While it might be appropriate in a separate document (e.g., a requirements or use cases draft) or the protocol specification itself, documenting stakeholders in the WG charter has considerable benefits, since it clarifies their relationships up-front.
+While it might be appropriate in a separate document (e.g., a requirements or use cases draft) or the protocol specification itself, documenting constituents in the WG charter has considerable benefits, since it clarifies their relationships up-front.

-Inevitably, documenting and interpreting the stakeholder roles will become controversial; this is to be expected, and is still preferable to avoiding the discussion.
+Inevitably, documenting and interpreting the constituent roles will become controversial; this is to be expected, and is still preferable to avoiding the discussion.

 # Erosion of Rights

-Changes in the use, deployment patterns, legal context, or other factors of a protocol can bring pressure to re-balance the priorities and rights of existing stakeholders, or insert new ones (usually, when a protocol is either extended or evolved).
+Changes in the use, deployment patterns, legal context, or other factors of a protocol can bring pressure to re-balance the priorities and rights of existing constituents, or insert new ones (usually, when a protocol is either extended or evolved).

-Such changes MUST NOT violate documented rights of existing stakeholders, or those reasonably assumed by existing stakeholders, without informed consent.
-Note that this may preclude the change completely, as it is often impossible to gain the informed consent of a large or diffuse group of stakeholders (e.g., end users).
+Such changes MUST NOT violate documented rights of existing constituents, or those reasonably assumed by existing constituents, without informed consent.
+Note that this may preclude the change completely, as it is often impossible to gain the informed consent of a large or diffuse group of constituents (e.g., end users).

 For example, there has been increasing pressure to change HTTP {{RFC7230}} to make it more amenable to optimization, filtering, and interposition of other value-added services, especially in the face of more pervasive encryption (denoted by HTTPS URIs).
-However, since HTTPS is already defined as a two-party protocol with end-to-end encryption, inserting a third party in any fashion would violate the rights of two existing stakeholders; end users and content publishers.
+However, since HTTPS is already defined as a two-party protocol with end-to-end encryption, inserting a third party in any fashion would violate the rights of two existing constituents; end users and content publishers.
 Therefore, the HTTP Working Group has refused to consider such changes.

-# Intermediation and Non-Stakeholders
+# Intermediation and Non-Constituents

 In protocol design, intermediation is often thought of as "those parties on the direct path between two people attempting to communicate"; e.g., middleboxes, proxies and so on.

-When discussing stakeholder rights, this definition is expanded to include those parties that have the ability to prevent or control communication between two parties.
+When discussing constituent rights, this definition is expanded to include those parties that have the ability to prevent or control communication between two parties.
 This naturally includes middleboxes, but can also include third parties not directly on-path.